 Here’s an example of how a deductible works for a personal auto insurance claim:

-- Jimmy struck a light post causing repairable damages to the front of his vehicle.
+- Jimmy struck a light post causing repairable damage to the front of his vehicle.

 - Jimmy has a $500 deductible on his collision coverage.

 - The total damages to his vehicle are $5,000.